matthewber/just-some-qsharp-testing/README.md

 Some barely put together q# code

-Just familiarizing myself with the language so that it is easier when I begin my quantum algorithm projects
+Just familiarizing myself with the language